After Worlds Collide: Synopsis

-Bronson Alpha, the larger of two rogue planets, collided with and destroyed the Earth, before leaving the solar system.
-However, its companion, the roughly Earth-sized Bronson Beta remained behind and settled into a stable, but eccentric, orbit around the sun.

-In a desperate attempt to save a portion of humanity, the United States and several other countries feverishly constructed space arks to transport a select few to Bronson Beta.
-The Americans, under the leadership of Cole Hendron, managed to launch two space Arks, carrying hundreds of people, as well as the animals, plants and knowledge they will need to hopefully survive on the alien planet.
-Both American ships reach this new world, as do at least two others, though all four become separated and each is unaware of the fates of the others.
+Bronson Alpha, the larger of two rogue planets, collided with and destroyed the Earth, before leaving the Solar System.
+However, its companion, the roughly Earth-sized Bronson Beta remained behind and settled into a stable, but eccentric, orbit around the Sun.
+The United States and several other countries feverishly constructed space arks to transport a select few to Bronson Beta.
+The Americans, under the leadership of scientist Cole Hendron, managed to launch two space Arks, carrying hundreds of people, as well as the animals, plants and knowledge they will need to hopefully survive on the alien planet.
+Both American ships reach this new world, as do at least two others, though each is unaware of the fates of the others.

-The survivors of Hendron's own, smaller Ark set out to establish a colony, aware (from a road they find) that an alien civilization once existed on Bronson Beta.
-Tony Drake and another associate scout out for suitable farmland, but during their return journey following the alien road, the two men come across a vehicle.
+The survivors of Hendron's original, smaller Ark set out to establish a colony, aware (from a road they find) that an alien civilization once existed on Bronson Beta.
+Tony Drake and another man scout for suitable farmland, but during their return journey following the alien road, the two come across a vehicle.
 After a mysterious disease strikes the camp, killing three colonists, Hendron forbids exploration, but some of the colonists defy him and strike out, bringing back wood from a distant forest.
 That night, an aircraft passes near the camp, beating a hasty retreat when the campfire is spotted.

-Kyto, Tony's Japanese former manservant, finds a piece of blank paper blowing in the wind: watermarked in English, it provides a first clue that another group of Earth survivors have landed on Bronson Beta.
-It is revealed later in the story that a group made up of Germans, Russians and Japanese intend to establish a "soviet" called "The Dominion of Asian Realists."
+Kyto, Tony's Japanese former manservant, finds a piece of blank paper blowing in the wind: watermarked in English, it provides a first clue that another group of survivors have landed on Bronson Beta.
+It is revealed later that a group composed of Germans, Russians and Japanese intend to establish a "soviet" called "The Dominion of Asian Realists."

-At Hendron's order, an exploratory aircraft is built from remnants of the Ark and its rockets, and Tony Drake sets off with writer Eliot James.
+An exploratory aircraft is built from remnants of the Ark and its rockets, and Tony Drake sets off with writer Eliot James.
 They follow the road and discover a domed city.
 Finding a native poster portraying a Bronson Beta female, Drake and James learn that the Bronson Beta natives were essentially humanoid and had considerably higher technology than humanity.
 This species built five such cities to survive their world's departure into interstellar space, but ultimately decided to simply become extinct after they were completed.
-Later in the story, once a linguist within the group deciphers the Bronson Beta language, it is learned that the five domed cities were named Gorfulu, Khorlu, Strahl, Danot and Wend by their builders.
+Once a linguist deciphers the natives' language, it is learned that the five domed cities were named Gorfulu, Khorlu, Strahl, Danot and Wend.

-The Americans explore the city (Wend).
+The Americans explore Wend.
 Then they fly south and discover a searchlight in the dark.
 It comes from the second American Ark, which had a disastrous landing.
 There is a joyous reunion with its commander, Dave Ransdell.
 Ransdell's camp also encountered a mysterious aircraft.